 Some people are afraid to venture onto city streets at night, scared that they will be attacked by strangers.
 In fact people are more likely to be attacked at home, by someone they know.

-Groups of drunk people misbehaving can be intimidating – sometimes alcohol is banned in public places.
+Groups of drunk people misbehaving can be intimidating – for this reason alcohol is sometimes banned in public places.

 Some people feel unsafe in their own homes.
 Some join Neighbourhood Support Groups which aim to reduce all kinds of crime.

 In the 1990s many women learned self-defence.
-Anyone who is attacked is justified in using reasonable force to protect themselves.
+Those advocating self-defence argued that anyone who is attacked is justified in using reasonable force to protect themselves.

 From the 1950s security firms patrolled buildings and transported cash.
 It is illegal for security guards to carry guns.

 From the 1980s police focused more on violent crime rather than property offences such as theft.
 Some people hired private investigators to recover their stolen property.
 There was a big increase in the number of household burglar alarms.
-In the 2000s closed-circuit television cameras were also used to monitor property and public places.
+In the early 21st century closed-circuit television cameras were also used to monitor property and public places.